 “The VALORANT team came to the Brazilian office and asked ‘should she be from São Paulo, Rio, or Salvador?’” said Gabriel Dos Anjos.
 “The team came to us for help, for references, for decisions.
 That meant a lot to us and we were able to help make an agent that means a lot to Brazilian players.”

 To be from Salvador, and to be Brazilian, means a connection to music.
 When she’s not wreaking havoc around the spike, Raze’s headphones have her constantly dancing.
 And so when the team in Brazil began to work on a video for the one year anniversary of Raze’s release, they started with the music.

-“Instead of picking a modern song, we wanted something more classic from Bahia, which is why we tried to talk to Daniela Mercury,” said Rodrigo Friggi, a Brand Manager on the team in São Paulo.
+“Instead of picking a modern song, we wanted something more classic from Bahia, which is why we tried to talk to Daniela Mercury,” said Rodrigo Friggi, a Manager of Brand Management for Brazil on the team in São Paulo.
 “The song we chose, O Canto Da Cidade, is super famous in Brazil.
 It has a nostalgic power.”